ustaxcourt/ef-cms/docsify/frontend.md

 ## USWDS

 Our project uses the [U.S. Web Design System (USWDS)](https://designsystem.digital.gov/).
 This library is similar to bootstrap, but it is a standard library that helps government sites all stay uniform in style.
-It has various utilities css classes that help with the styling of the site, such as a grid system, components, typography, and color.
+It has various css utility classes that help with the styling of the site, such as a grid system, components, typography, and color.

-At this point, a majority of these USWDS components have been wrapped in our own react components located at [./web-client/src/ustc-ui](https://github.com/ustaxcourt/ef-cms/tree/staging/web-client/src/ustc-ui).
+At this point, a majority of these USWDS components have been wrapped in our own React components located in [./web-client/src/ustc-ui](https://github.com/ustaxcourt/ef-cms/tree/staging/web-client/src/ustc-ui).

 ## React

 Both of our UIs are written using React.
-We use functional react components with [react hooks](https://reactjs.org/docs/hooks-intro.html) instead of class components.
-The main guideline we follow when making React components is to keep all logic out of the react component; therefore, if you see anything other than a simple conditional render in our react components, it's probably going against our main principles.
-We try to keep all UI logic inside our presenter layer (Cerebral) which allows us to easily test our logic using unit tests and integration tests.
+We use functional React components with [React hooks](https://reactjs.org/docs/hooks-intro.html) instead of class components.
+The main guideline we follow when making React components is to keep all logic out of the react component; therefore, if you see anything other than a simple conditional render in our react components, it should probably be refactored.
+We try to keep all UI logic inside our presenter layer (Cerebral) which allows us to easily test our logic using unit and integration tests.

 ## SCSS Setup